What are digital goods?

 - Illustrative materials

-What is a news or other information product?
+What are other news or information products?

 - Information alerts sent by email